AlanCYL/mfe25-midproject-team1/README.md

 ##### The project credits to [Alan](https://github.com/AlanCYL), [Remi](https://github.com/remi06vera) and [Jayna](https://github.com/jayna922).

 ### Description
-1.This is a back-end management website of meal vouchers which is team buying related.
+1.This is a back-end management website of meal vouchers which is team buying related.<br>
 2.The project's main implementation language is PHP and the database is mySQL.
-(There are HTML, CSS, JS, Bootstrap inside the project.)
+(There are HTML, CSS, JS, Bootstrap inside the project.)<br>
-3.The project has three parts of section incluing membership management by Alan, resturant management by Remi and meal voucher buying system by Jayna.
+3.The project has three parts of section incluing membership management by Alan, resturant management by Remi and meal voucher buying system by Jayna.<br>